HAMZA200412/HAMZA200412/README.md

 ## 👨‍💻 About Me
 - 🎓 **Pursuing a degree in AI & Data Science** (Graduating in 2026)
 - 🤖 **Projects:** Speech Command Recognition, Image Captioning, Web Scraping, and more
-- 📊 **Experience with Data Pipelines & BI:** SSIS, SQL Server, Power BI
+- 📊 **Experience with Data Pipelines & BI:** SSIS, SSAS, SQL Server, Power BI

 ## 📫 Connect with Me